astampoulis/makam-paper-funpearl/artifact/README.txt

 (At the time of writing, the latest Docker version is 18.03.1-ce-0.)

-The artifact is a gzipped tar file, extract it and switch to its main directory using:
+The artifact is a zip file, extract it and switch to its main directory

-    tar xvzf makam-funpearl-artifact.tgz
+using:

+    unzip makam-funpearl-artifact.zip
     cd makam-funpearl-artifact

 You can use the `run-makam.sh` script to load the Docker image and start